apache/phoenix-site/site/source/src/site/markdown/tracing.md

 ## Configuration

-In the Phoenix release tarball (phoenix-XXXX.tar.gz) for Hadoop2 there are two files in the bin/ directory:
+There are two key configuration files that you will need to update.

   * hadoop-metrics2-phoenix.properties
   * hadoop-metrics2-hbase.properties